Who was Eugen Rosenstock-Huessy?

 Over the years, the Fund has underwritten translations and publication of Rosenstock-Huessy’s works in France, Poland, Russia, and China.
-The Fund has also transcribed, published, and remastered the hundreds of hours of lectures which his students and friends had recorded, microfilmed his published and unpublished works, and created a digital archive of the letters and documents collected by the Rosenstock-Huessys.
+The Fund has also transcribed, published, and remastered the hundreds of hours of lectures which his students and friends had recorded, microfilmed and digitized his published and unpublished works, and created a digital archive of the letters and documents collected by the Rosenstock-Huessys.

 Clinton C. Gardner founded Argo Books and ran it for almost twenty years, keeping Rosenstock-Huessy’s English-language works in print and issuing hitherto unpublished manuscripts as books; after Gardner’s retirement, Mark Huessy ran Argo for another twenty years as executive director of the Fund.
 (In Germany, the Eugen Rosenstock-Huessy Gesellschaft did similar work with the German-language works, and in Holland, the Respondeo Association published a number of translations into Dutch.)
 The Fund closed Argo Books in 2013, after finding another publisher to take on long-term responsibility for keeping Rosenstock-Huessy’s works in print: Wipf and Stock of Eugene, Oregon, who also publish Jacques Ellul and William Stringfellow.

 In 2016, the Eugen Rosenstock-Huessy Literary Heirs generously agreed to make all the lecture recordings available for free download on the Fund’s website.
 (To see the selection of available lectures, click on the “Rosenstock-Huessy Live!” button in the navigation stack to the left, or here.)
 The Eugen Rosenstock-Huessy Literary Heirs ask that you consider making a donation to the Fund in lieu of payment for listening to or downloading the lecture audio and transcripts.

 The Fund continues to serve the interest in Eugen Rosenstock-Huessy’s life and work.
 The Fund and its programs, including the ongoing expansion of this website, are entirely dependent on private contributions.
 Please consider making a tax-deductible donation to the Fund by clicking on one of the “donate” buttons on any page of this site.